jennicign/ClimateWins-Python-Machine-Learning/README.md

 ### Requirements

 - Can machine learning models provide accurate and actionable predictions for climate change impacts?
-- What are the most suitable machine learning techniques for analyzing weather data and hospital readmissions?
+- What are the most suitable machine learning techniques for analyzing weather data?
 - How can the organization integrate these models into their workflow to benefit from predictive insights?

 ### Data Sources